sachin2323/KYC-and-LOAN-management-system/tarp-client/src/readme.md

 #  Insurance Client
-A Fabric Client for the `Insurance` chaincode.
+A Fabric Client for the `KYC and Loan` chaincode.

 ###  Initial scripts (Run in the root of the project)
 1.  `npm install` - To install the required packages